Aleksandr Solzhenitsyn: Imprisonment

 The first part of Solzhenitsyn's sentence was served in several work camps; the "middle phase", as he later referred to it, was spent in a sharashka (a special scientific research facility run by Ministry of State Security), where he met Lev Kopelev, upon whom he based the character of Lev Rubin in his book The First Circle, published in a self-censored or "distorted" version in the West in 1968 (an English translation of the full version was eventually published by Harper Perennial in October 2009).
 In 1950, Solzhenitsyn was sent to a "Special Camp" for political prisoners.
 During his imprisonment at the camp in the town of Ekibastuz in Kazakhstan, he worked as a miner, bricklayer, and foundry foreman.
-His experiences at Ekibastuz formed the basis for the book One Day in the Life of Ivan Denisovich.
+His experiences at Ekibastuz formed the basis for the book One Day in the Life of Ivan Denisovich and the play The Love-Girl and the Innocent.
 One of his fellow political prisoners, Ion Moraru, remembers that Solzhenitsyn spent some of his time at Ekibastuz writing.
 While there, Solzhenitsyn had a tumor removed.
 His cancer was not diagnosed at the time.

 In March 1953, after his sentence ended, Solzhenitsyn was sent to internal exile for life at Birlik, a village in Baidibek District of South Kazakhstan.
 His undiagnosed cancer spread until, by the end of the year, he was close to death.
 In 1954, Solzhenitsyn was permitted to be treated in a hospital in Tashkent, where his tumor went into remission.
 His experiences there became the basis of his novel Cancer Ward and also found an echo in the short story "The Right Hand."

 It was during this decade of imprisonment and exile that Solzhenitsyn developed the philosophical and religious positions of his later life, gradually becoming a philosophically minded Eastern Orthodox Christian as a result of his experience in prison and the camps.
 He repented for some of his actions as a Red Army captain, and in prison compared himself to the perpetrators of the Gulag.
 His transformation is described at some length in the fourth part of The Gulag Archipelago ("The Soul and Barbed Wire").
 The narrative poem The Trail (written without benefit of pen or paper in prison and camps between 1947 and 1952) and the 28 poems composed in prison, forced-labour camp, and exile also provide crucial material for understanding Solzhenitsyn's intellectual and spiritual odyssey during this period.
 These "early" works, largely unknown in the West, were published for the first time in Russian in 1999 and excerpted in English in 2006.